Bob's Big Boy

 Coffee shops of this era raised billboards to an art form, and the thirty-five-foot neon Bob’s sign is an integral part of the building.
 The larger sign made the coffee shop visible to passing automobiles and helped establish Bob’s as a brand.

-The building was designed by Wayne McAllister, an architectural designer whose range of work included the Hotel Agua Caliente in Tijuan, early Las Vegas hotels such as El Rancho Vegas and the Sands Hotel, as well as many of Los Angeles’ iconic mid-century restaurants and coffee shops.
+The building was designed by Wayne McAllister, an architectural designer whose range of work included the Agua Caliente Casino and Hotel in Tijuana, early Las Vegas hotels such as El Rancho Vegas and the Sands Hotel, as well as many of Los Angeles’ iconic mid-century restaurants and coffee shops.

 Now the oldest operating Bob’s Big Boy in the nation, this location was threatened with demolition in the 1990s, long before the renaissance of Mid-Century Modernism.
 The Conservancy’s Modern Committee lobbied for its preservation and led a successful effort in 1992 to have Bob's declared a California Point of Historical Interest.